tepsukka/vuex-oidc-wiki/Home.md

 ```

 Setup the route with your callback component.
-Note the meta properties isVuexOidcCallback and isPublic which are required
-for this route.
+Note the meta properties isOidcCallback and isPublic which are required for this route.

 ```js
 import OidcCallback from '@/components/OidcCallback'